 TTUHSC School of Medicine also requires a Secondary Application.
-This application can be accessed and submitted on the web.
 All applicants applying to the Texas Tech University Health Sciences Center School of Medicine are required to submit a completed Secondary Application.
 Applicants applying to multiple programs are only required to submit one single Secondary Application.
 For example, an applicant applying to the M.D/Ph.D. program through AMCAS and the M.D. program through TMDSAS is only required to submit one secondary application.
 For more information, including Secondary Application instructions, please visit the address below.
+Please note that there is a \$60 secondary application fee.